 - Italian Margarita with Amaretto

-If you loved this Elderflower Margarita recipe I would appreciate it so much if you would give it star review!
+If you loved this elderflower tequila cocktail I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 St. Germain Margarita Recipe